okta/okta-sdk-java/MIGRATING.md

 ### Package `com.okta.sdk.resource.authorization.server.AuthorizationServerPolicy`

-Below method has been renamed to keep naming consistency.
+Below method has been renamed in the interest of naming consistency.
 - Renamed `deletePolicy` to `delete`

 Below method has undergone a signature change.
 - `void deletePolicyRule(String ruleId)` signature changed to `void deletePolicyRule(String authServerId, String ruleId)`

-Below method has undergone a signature change and renamed to keep naming consistency.
+Below method has undergone a signature change and renamed in the interest of naming consistency.
 - `AuthorizationServerPolicy updatePolicy(String authServerId, AuthorizationServerPolicy authServerPolicy)` changed to `AuthorizationServerPolicy update(String authServerId)`

 ### Package `com.okta.sdk.resource.authorization.server.policy.AuthorizationServerPolicyRule`

-Below method has been renamed to keep naming consistency.
+Below method has been renamed in the interest of naming consistency.
 - Renamed `deletePolicyRule` to `delete`

 ### Package `com.okta.sdk.resource.inline.hook.InlineHookChannelConfig`